Zhang Huiwen

 Zhang Huiwen (张慧雯 (張慧雯, Zhāng Huìwén), born 13 September 1993) is a Chinese actress.
 She received widespread media attention after debuting in Zhang Yimou's film Coming Home (2014) and is also noted for her roles in Nirvana in Fire 2 and Ode to Joy 3.

 Early life and education

 Zhang Huiwen was born on 13 September 1993 in Yingtan City, Jiangxi Province, China.
-From 2007–2010, she studied at the No.1 Middle School in Yingtan.
+From 2007 to 2010, she studied at the No.1 Middle School in Yingtan.
 In 2010, Zhang was admitted to the prestigious Beijing Dance Academy, China's leading dance institution, and graduated in 2014 with a degree in folk dance.

 Career

 2013–2016: Beginnings

 In March 2013, while a student at the Beijing Dance Academy, Zhang was discovered by renowned film director Zhang Yimou, who hand-picked her for the role of "Dan Dan" in Coming Home due to her excellent dancing skills.
 Before the official filming, Zhang went to the National Ballet of China to receive special ballet training for two months, and her dance performance was also affirmed by the media.

 On May 16, 2014, the film Coming Home was released nationwide.
 On the first day it was released, it broke the box office record for the first day of a literary film with a record of 30 million yuan.
 In the end, the film received nearly 300 million yuan in mainland China, breaking the box office record for Chinese domestic literary films on the release day, the speed of breaking 100 million yuan, the total number of days of release, and the total number of box offices.
 Zhang was highly praised for her performance and received four Best Newcomer awards at the 9th Asian Film Awards, 6th Macau International Film Festival, 22nd Beijing College Student Film Festival, and 9th Chinese Youth Video Forum.
 Following the success of Coming Home, Zhang (Yimou girl) frequently appeared in major fashion magazines and fashion events, becoming the new darling of the fashion industry.

 In 2015, Zhang starred in the coming-of-age youth film Forever Young by He Jiong in his directorial debut.
 The film made US$38.5 million in its three-day opening weekend in China, debuting at first place at the Chinese box office and third worldwide behind Minions and Terminator Genisys.

 In 2016, Zhang appeared in the Hong Kong police film Line Walker.
 The same year, Zhang starred in the youth romance film Crying Out in Love, based on Kyoichi Katayama's 2004 novel Socrates in Love.